uhawaii-system-its-ti-iam/hashicorp-vault-docker-image/README.md

     docker exec -it groupings-vault sh
     vault operator init -key-shares=1 -key-threshold=1
     vault operator unseal <Unseal_Key>

+# Security and Configuration

+## Create the Unseal Key and the Root Token

+And also open the vault.

+    docker exec -it vault sh
+    vault operator init
+    vault operator unseal <Unseal_Key>

 ## Access Vault via the Web Interface